 Each time a reunion rolled around I wasn’t sure I wanted to attend.
 I went to our 10th reunion with my late husband and purposely wore a flamboyant outfit just to be different.
 My high school was in conservative Orange County, and I had been living in LA since the mid-70s, fully entrenched in the film industry.

-I was shocked at how many classmates gained weight and looked older even though 10 years out of high school hardly made them ancient.
+I was shocked at how many of my classmates gained weight and looked older even though 10 years out of high school hardly made them ancient.
 Some already had teenage children because they had shotgun weddings at age 16.
 I was still acting on stage and my kids didn’t come along until a few years later.

 30th Reunion